YBHwang/clova-developer-guide/en/CIC/References/CICInterface/Settings.md

 When the user has **changed the settings information of the client device** from the Clova app, CIC receives a request to update the device settings.
 Here, CIC and the client device operates in the following order:

 1. CIC sends the `Settings.Update` directive to the client device.
-2. Client device must send the changed settings information to CIC using the `Settings.Report` event.
+2. The client device must send the changed settings information to CIC using the `Settings.Report` event.
 3. CIC sends the reported settings information to the Clova app.

 When the user has **changed the settings information directly** on the client device, the action of updating the settings information of the Clova app is performed as follows:

-1. Client device must send the settings information with changed settings to CIC using the `Settings.Report` event.
+1. The client device must send the settings information with changed settings to CIC using the `Settings.Report` event.
 2. CIC sends the reported settings information to the Clova app.

 ## ExpectReport directive {#ExpectReport}